Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.65 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- The Diamondbacks rank 20th in baseball in home runs given up (172 total, 1.2 per game).

-- His last time out was on Thursday against the Los Angeles Dodgers, when the righty went four innings, surrendering five earned runs while allowing eight hits.
+- In his last appearance on Saturday against the Baltimore Orioles, the righty tossed six innings, giving up one earned run while surrendering four hits.

-- The 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings in 14 games this season, while giving up a batting average of .280 to his opponents.
+- The 30-year-old has put up a 6.45 ERA and 7.5 strikeouts per nine innings in 14 games this season, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.